kueschallCarl/SS24_VUE_Proect_Wildfire_Prediction_using_FCN_and_earth2mip/visualization_web_app/24062024_Projektarbeit_VUE_Dokumentation_Carl_Kueschall.md

 The project uses the [Cesium.ion](https://cesium.com/platform/cesium-ion/) framework to visualize prediction data.
 This interactive, web-based visualization allows users to explore weather conditions and wildfire risks in an intuitive, user-friendly manner.
 Users can navigate a 3D globe, view different weather parameters, and observe predicted wildfire risks.

 ### Customizable Simulation Configuration
-Users can customize their simulations via a web interface provided by the `index.html` file.
+Users can customize their simulations via a web interface.
 This includes setting parameters such as:
-- The number of ensemble members
+- The number of model runs for more 'opinions' on the weather forecast
-- Simulation length
+- Simulation length (in days)
-- Start time
+- Start time (date-time)
-- Diagnostics channels to monitor (e.g., temperature, wind speed)
 - Regions of interest (global, specific countries, or custom-defined regions)
-- Modulating factors to adjust weather conditions
+- Modifying initial conditions for a weather parameter such as temperature, to see what could (have) happen(ed) in an alternative past, or present.

 ### Real-Time Data Interaction
 The visualization framework supports real-time interaction with the data.
 Users can: